 - Communicate with the customer who raised the complaint and provide a clear and transparent explanation of the situation.

 Which are the lawful bases for processing under GDPR?

 The GDPR sets out the lawfulness of processing, meaning that personal data must be processed legally, fairly and transparently.
-There are six lawful bases for processing: consent, contract, legal obligation, vital interests, and public interest, and at least one must apply in order for processing to be GDPR compliant.
+There are six lawful bases for processing: consent, contract, legal obligation, vital interests, public interest and legitimate interest, and at least one must apply in order for processing to be GDPR compliant.